St. Albans (city), Vermont: Health care

+Greyhound Lines stops four times daily (twice in each direction) on its Montreal to Boston route.
+The St Albans stop is on main street next to Taylor Park.

 Railways

 Saint Albans is the northern terminus of the Vermonter, a coach/business class train operated by Amtrak, the national passenger rail system.
 The train operates daily between Saint Albans and Washington, D.C.

-The train formerly continued from Saint Albans to Montreal and was named the Montrealer, but that connection was discontinued.
+The train formerly continued from Saint Albans to Montreal and was named the Montrealer, but that connection was discontinued in 1995.

 Education

+It is in the Maple Run Unified School District.

 St. Albans is home to St. Albans City School, an elementary school for students in kindergarten through eighth grade, and Bellows Free Academy, St. Albans, a public high school serving students from many towns in the southern half of Franklin Country.